How to Recover Deleted Files on Mac With/Without Software

 - Open the Finder and select your entire Mac as the location.

 Method 4.
-Check Deleted Files by iCloud
+Check Deleted Items by iCloud

 Method 5.
 Other Ways to Find Recently Deleted Files on Mac

-- 💡 "Recently Deleted" option for Photos App: As a built-in app for macOS, it allows you to organize and edit the photos you take.
+- 💡 Using the "Recently Deleted" option for Photos App: As a built-in app for macOS, it allows you to organize and edit the photos you take.
 When you delete pictures, it puts them into the recently deleted option.
-After opening this program, you can find it in its left panel and recover recently deleted photos on Mac.
+After opening this program, you can find it in its left panel and recover deleted photos on Mac.

 - 💡 Using Terminal: Open Terminal app > cd .Trash > mv [filename] ../ > Go to the lost file's folder to view the resaved file.
 This method is just a command line alternative to going to the Trash folder.

-To find out how you can use the best freeware to recover permanently deleted files on Mac, follow these steps carefully:
+To find out how you can use the iBeesoft Data Recovery for Mac to recover deleted files on Mac free, follow these steps carefully:

 - On the next screen, you will see a list of all the storage devices you can scan.
 Select the hard drive where you lost your files, and then click on the blue "Scan" button on the top left of the screen to begin the scanning process.

 Method 3.
-Recover Permanently Deleted Files on Mac with Local Data Recovery Service
+Using Data Recovery Service

-Part 6.
 Tips for Preventing Data Loss on Mac in the Future

 If you are looking to prevent any data loss on your Mac device in the future, there are specific points you should bear in mind.